Skip to main content

 Arizona

 Arizona uses pure comparative negligence as a defense in injury claims.
 An injured party is not barred from recovery if they were found partially at fault for their injuries, but it is up to the jury to decide the degree of fault.
-From there, the amount of damages awarded to the injured party is reduced in proportion to their degree of fault.
+From there, the damages awarded to the injured party are reduced in proportion to their degree of fault.

 However, Arizona does not apply in cases where the injured party caused or contributed to the injuries or wrongful death through intentional, willful, or wanton conduct.